hello-robot/stretch_tutorials/ros2/jogging.md

-# Motion Commands in ROS2
+# Motion Commands in ROS 2

 ## Quickstart

 Sending motion commands is as easy as:

- 1. Launch the ROS2 driver in a terminal:
+ 1. Launch the ROS 2 driver in a terminal:
     ```{.bash .shell-prompt .copy}
     ros2 launch stretch_core stretch_driver.launch.py
     ```